tldr-pages/tldr/pages/linux/aur.md

 `aur sync --upgrades`

-- Install a package without viewing changes in Vim and don't confirm dependency installation:
+- Install a package without viewing changes in Vim and do not confirm dependency installation:

 `aur sync --noview --noconfirm {{package}}`